 Looking forward to taking part in the Bantry Bay Adventure Race?
 We’ve gathered together the information you’ll need before you register.

-If you are a registered event participant, you will be able to pick up your event number, timing chip, and any other info you require at the Abbey Pier, Bantry, on the day of the race from 6:30 – 7:30am (Wave One) or 7:30 – 8:30am (Wave 2).
+If you are a registered event participant, you will be able to pick up your event number, timing chip, and any other info you require at the Abbey Pier, Bantry, on the Friday evening (6:30pm-8pm) or on the day of the race from 6:40 – 7:40am (Wave One) or 7:40 – 8:40am (Wave 2) or 8:40-9:40am (Wave 3).
 You should place your race number on the front of your outfit with the pins we provide.

-The first wave will take the 7:50am ferry across from Bantry’s Marina Pier to Whiddy Island.
+Wave One will take the 8:00am ferry across from the Abbey Pier to Whiddy Island.
 Running will start at 8:30am.
-The second wave will leave Bantry at 8:50am for a 9:30am run start.
+Wave Two will leave Bantry at 9:00am for a 9:30am run start.
+Wave Three will leave Bantry at 10:00am for a 10:30am run start.

 What Equipment Do I Need?